Hydro-Jetting Sewer and Drain Lines

 Pipe cleaning is commonly performed by a technique known as Jetting or hydro-jetting.
 Hydro-jetting is the application of streams of high pressure water for use within pipes for cleaning & debris removal.
 Water at the correct high pressure can cut roots, dissolve blockages, emulsify grease and soaps while spray washing pipe wall surfaces.
 As part of the hydro-jetting process, the water from the nozzle can also wash away accumulated dirt or debris on the bottom of the pipe at the same time.

-Hydro-jetting in Santa Rosa is the process of using water under high pressure to scour the pipe walls clean of grease, debris, roots, sand or dirt and flush it all out and away downstream.
+Hydro-jetting in Sonoma County and Santa Rosa Area is the process of using water under high pressure to scour the pipe walls clean of grease, debris, roots, sand or dirt and flush it all out and away downstream.

 Hydro-jetting is unique in that it is the only process that can actually clean your lines.
 Because of this, hydro-jetting has become the industry standard for sewer and Storm Drains.